 These whimsical plants make wonderful additions to my family home and are nice gifts for friends.
 I'm not the only one who enjoys growing them.
-Both of my children, Rudy, who is in Year 4 (We live in England, so in the US, it'll be 3rd grade), and Sarah, who will be entering Year 2 (1st grade) enjoy growing them, too.
+Both of my children, Rudy, who is in Year 4 (We live in England, so in the US, it'll be 3rd grade), and Sarah, who will be entering Year 2 (1st grade), enjoy growing them, too.
 Sarah really loved the Hello Kitty Chia Pet, and she grew it all by herself—I was so proud of her!
-Although things can get messy, they are great to have in a home.
+Although things can get messy, these plants are great to have in a home.

-1. It's easy!
+1. They're easy!

 Honestly, they couldn't be any easier to take care of.
 Even my children can do it!
 Soak the planter, soak the seeds, spread the seeds on the planter, and water it every day.
 That's it.

-2. It's fun!
+2. They're fun!

 I've had so much fun with Chia Pets.
 Watching them grow, you begin to feel attached to them.
 It's also fun to watch my kids compete to see who can grow their pet the fastest.
 Rudy and Sarah spilled a lot of water during their competitions!

-3. It makes a great gift.
+3. They make a great gift.

 I can't even count how many people I've given a Chia Pet to!
 They all loved it, except for my husband.
 He was hoping I'd give him another Raspberry Pi.
 He sure does love his tech gadgets!
-Don't worry, I'll give him another Raspberry Pi for his birthday!
+Don't worry; I'll give him another Raspberry Pi for his birthday!

-4. They brighten up your home
+4. They brighten up your home.

-I love decorating my home and have experimented everything, including Feng Shui.
+I love decorating my home and have experimented with everything, including Feng Shui.
 You'll probably end up leaving your Chia Pet on a shelf or desk, but I can tell you one thing: just having the Chia Pet makes a desk/shelf 10x better.
 It definitely catches the eye!

 1. You need to be patient.

-2. You need to water every day.
+2. You need to water them every day.

 One of the biggest drawbacks is that you need to water your plants daily.
-Remember, these are called "pets".
+Remember, these are called "pets."
 Treat them with care just like you would with regular pets.
 Skipping one or two days of watering can bring all of your hard work down.
 You can set up a reminder for yourself or place the plant in a highly visible place so that you can remember to water it.

 3. Sometimes, the seeds won't sprout.